What is tennis elbow?

 It’s important to note that while most North Carolina employers with 3 or more employees are required to provide workers’ compensation insurance, there are some exceptions.
 For example, independent contractors don’t qualify for benefits.

-If you’re unsure of your eligibility for workers’ comp, be sure to discuss your case with a local Charlotte workers’ compensation attorney who can help you understand your legal rights.
+If you’re unsure of your eligibility for workers’ comp, be sure to discuss your case with a local workers’ compensation attorney who can help you understand your legal rights.

 How do I file for workers’ comp in NC?